 Fogo Island Inn was designed by Newfoundland-born, Norway-based architect Todd Saunders.
 The 43,000 square-foot Inn is perched on stilts and hugs the North Atlantic coastline, affording all 29 suites with floor-to-ceiling views of sea and sky.
 All suites showcase the richness of their locality and clearly express a modern take on traditional Newfoundland outport design and décor.
 The Inn’s architecture is bold, optimistic, and distinctly of this place.
 Though radical in its design, the Inn still speaks to the traditional outport Newfoundland aesthetic.

 Two floors of guest suites sit atop the Inn’s stilts, a distinct nod to traditional outport fishing stages.
 These stilts, or “shores,” underpin many of the buildings on Fogo Island due to the rocky, undulating topography.
 They support the Inn while also minimizing the overall building footprint and impact on the adjacent rocks, lichens, and berries.
 The Inn’s sharp angles and rough contours feel at home amidst Fogo Island’s jagged and uneven landscape.

 The X-shaped structure features a two-storey west-to-east wing containing gathering spaces, and a four-storey South-West to North-East wing, parallel to the coast, containing all of the guest suites.
-The first floor includes the contemporary Art Gallery curated by Fogo Island Arts, the Dining Room, Bar, Lounge, and a Heritage Library containing works of both fiction and non-fiction pertaining to Newfoundland which is open to Inn guests as well as the local community of Fogo Island.
-The Cinema, Meeting Room, Gym, and Reading Room are located on the second floor, and the fourth floor roof deck houses wood-fired saunas and outdoor hot tubs.
+The first floor includes the contemporary Art Gallery curated by Fogo Island Arts, the Dining Room, Bar, Lounge, and Tea Room.
+The second floor is home to a Heritage Library containing works of both fiction and non-fiction pertaining to Newfoundland, the Cinema, Meeting Room, Gym, and Reading Room, and the fourth floor roof deck houses wood-fired saunas and outdoor hot tubs.